 Bloomberg Distinguished Professor

-Kathryn Edin is one of the nation’s leading poverty researchers, deploying ethnographic observations, in-depth interviews, and mixed method approaches to work within the domains of welfare and low-wage work, family life, and neighborhood contexts.
-She has taken on key mysteries about the urban poor that have not been fully answered by quantitative work, including: How do single mothers possibly survive on welfare?
+I study poverty by deploying ethnographic observations, in-depth interviews, and mixed method approaches to the domains of welfare and low-wage work, family life, and neighborhood contexts.
+I have taken on key mysteries about the urban poor that weren’t been fully answered by quantitative work, including: How do single mothers possibly survive on welfare?
 Why don’t more go to work?
 Why do they end up as single mothers in the first place?
 Where are the fathers and why do they disengage from their children’s lives?
 How have the lives of the single mothers changed as a result of welfare reform?

-While richly informed by quantitative work, the qualitative data she has gathered have revealed new insights that had not been uncovered by quantitative research alone.
-Her work has convinced many in the poverty-research community that deep insight into the lives of the poor requires both surveys and systematic qualitative explorations.
-A primary contribution of her research, beyond its substantive and theoretical merit, is thus the linkage between surveys and qualitative components.
+My work has convinced many in the poverty-research community that deep insight into the lives of the poor requires both surveys and systematic qualitative explorations.
+A primary contribution of my research, beyond its substantive and theoretical merit, is thus the linkage between surveys and qualitative components.
 Now considered mainstream, this method has been incorporated into many of the most important national poverty studies.

-Edin has authored five books with a sixth forthcoming and some 50 journal articles.
-The hallmark of her research are her direct, in-depth observations of the lives of low-income women and men in her 1997 book with Laura Lein, Making Ends Meet: How Single Mothers Survive Welfare and Low-Wage Work (the highest selling volume ever published by the Russell Sage Foundation).
-This research addressed a central policy question of the time as welfare reform legislation was being debated: Why weren’t these mothers working?
-Through multiple, detailed interviews with 400 single mothers in four cities, she and her co-author Laura Lein found that most mothers were working—largely off-the-books—and combining resources from several sources (welfare, work, the fathers of their children, grandmothers) in order to make ends meet for themselves and their children, since welfare payments alone were not enough for them to live on.
-The book became a must-read in sociology and in the policy community.
+I have authored five books with a sixth forthcoming and some 50 journal articles.
+The hallmark of my research is direct, in-depth observations of the lives of low-income women and men, such as in my 1997 book with Laura Lein, Making Ends Meet: How Single Mothers Survive Welfare and Low-Wage Work (the highest selling volume ever published by the Russell Sage Foundation).
+This research addressed a central policy question at the time that welfare reform legislation was being debated: Why weren’t these mothers working?
+Through multiple, detailed interviews with 400 single mothers in four cities, my co-author Laura Lein and I found that most mothers were working—largely off-the-books—and combining resources from several sources (welfare, work, the fathers of their children, grandmothers) in order to make ends meet for themselves and their children, since welfare payments alone were not enough for them to live on.

-Edin’s current work continues to capitalize on the synergies between survey and qualitative work as she further explores key questions with regard to welfare and work.
-Her ongoing projects include: a study of extreme poverty in the U.S.; a book on the lives of the working poor; the intergenerational transmission of poverty among 150 African American young adults in inner city Baltimore and their parents, followed over 17 to 19 years; a study of the tradeoffs moderate- and low-income Black, White, and Latino families make when deciding where to live, what kind of place to rent or purchase, and where to send their children to school; a formative study of landlords and the supply side of residential choice for low-income renters.
+My current work continues to capitalize on the synergies between survey and qualitative work as I further explores key questions with regard to welfare and work.
+Ongoing projects include: a study of extreme poverty in the U.S.; a book on the lives of the working poor; the intergenerational transmission of poverty among 150 African American young adults in inner city Baltimore and their parents, followed over 17 to 19 years; a study of the tradeoffs moderate- and low-income Black, White, and Latino families make when deciding where to live, what kind of place to rent or purchase, and where to send their children to school; and a formative study of landlords and the supply side of residential choice for low-income renters.

 Articles, Book Chapters, Other Research Publications